Frequently Asked Questions

 9. What is the cancellation policy?

 We understand that situations arise where you cannot make your session.
 We try to accommodate as much as we can.
-If you cancel 1 month before the first day of your session, or earlier, we will refund your entire deposit.
-If you cancel 2 weeks to 1 month, we will refund half of your deposit.
-If you cancel less than 2 weeks before the first day of your session, or later, you will forfeit your deposit.
+If you cancel 2 months before the first day of your session, or earlier, we will refund your entire deposit.
+If you cancel 1 month to 2 months, we will refund half of your deposit.
+If you cancel less than 1 month before the first day of your session, or later, you will forfeit your deposit.
 However, if you reschedule your dates within the next 2 months, we will apply 50% of your cancellation fee towards your rescheduled session.
 Any cancellation of a rescheduled session will forfeit your deposit.